 OpioidSettlementTracker.com is solely owned and operated by Christine Minhee, J.D.
-She tracks three categories of opioid settlement-related data — opioid settlements reached by U.S. state and local governments, states’ opioid settlement decision-making processes, and states’ opioid settlement expenditures — to discover whether funds from the opioid litigation will indeed be spent to bolster the public health response to drug use.
+She tracks four categories of opioid settlement-related data — opioid settlements reached by U.S. state and local governments, states’ opioid settlement decision-making processes, states’ opioid settlement expenditures, and states’ opioid settlement grant-making to communities — to discover whether funds from the opioid litigation will indeed be spent to bolster the public health response to drug use.
+She specifically advocates for harm reduction uses of funds.

 Christine launched OpioidSettlementTracker.com in 2019 as an Open Society Foundations Soros Justice Fellow and Visiting Scholar at the University of Washington School of Law, where she co-authored “The Cure for America’s Opioid Crisis?
 End the War on Drugs” (Harvard Journal of Law & Public Policy).

 No one pays her to maintain this website.
-Since her fellowship term ended in 2021, she has maintained this site pro bono and now uses the data she has amassed to assist community advocates, governments, and select non-profit organizations better understand the opioid settlement landscape.
-She specifically advocates for harm reduction uses of funds and is an Opioid Industry Documents Archive national advisory committee member.
+Since her fellowship ended in 2021, she has maintained this site pro bono and uses her data to assist community advocates, governments, and select non-profit organizations better understand the opioid settlement landscape.
+She also serves as an Opioid Industry Documents Archive national advisory committee member.

 Christine is a Dean’s Medal winner from UW Law, holds a B.A. from Stanford University, and is a graduate of the Columbia Publishing Course.